dhaneshraju/Feedforward-Neural-Network/README.md

 Learning rate
 Loss function
 Optimizer
-Explore the code in model.py and adjust the hyperparameters in config.py accordingly.
+Explore the code in final_feed_forward_neural_network.py and adjust the hyperparameters accordingly.
+Which the above code runs only for the Neural Network I integrated this Nueral Network with the Lunar Landers game, i usec this network to land the lander in the specific spot automatically without any human interventions
+(5/20 attempts) Still working in the model.

+The below image shows the example of the game:

+git add ./Main-FFN/Image-Source/1.png
+git add ./Main-FFN/Image-Source/2.png

 ## Contributing
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.
 We welcome contributions!